This is the third and last of three pieces in which I will be addressing issues that commonly arise in relation to the meaning of the Eucharist:

 Finally, the prioritization of collective over the individual is reflected in the fact that the obligation to agapeic practice arises in relation to the ideal community that is the body of Christ.
 It is not an obligation that should be seen as existing independently of that community in Christ – in the way that, for example, the religious obligations of the Muslim reflect the demands God makes of each individual human.
 From a Christian perspective, the latter view would amount to the restitution of ‘the law’ with its commandments; whereas the prioritization of collective demands that the way of law gives place to that of ‘grace’.

 Here Christianity is closer to archaic religions than to those confessional religions which in other respects seem its spiritual cousins.
 In archaic religions, the flow of giving arises in relation to a social order that sanctions the flow of wealth by which its structures are upheld.
 Similarly, in Christianity, the generosity associated with agapeic practice arises in relation to body of Christ and its manifestation in the world.
 In neither Christianity nor archaic religions does substantive giving arise out of some universal ethical demand on each and every human individual independently of, and prior to, engagement in the religious community.
-Where Christianity differs from archaic practices, however, is in the disengagement of such religious giving from the constraints of hierarchy, so that the flow of wealth can respond to material need, rather than serving the needs of social reproduction.
+Where Christianity differs from archaic practices, however, is in the disengagement of such religious giving from the constraints of hierarchy.
+As a result, the flow of wealth can respond to material need, rather than serving the needs of social reproduction.

 Code and expression